Results

 Result

 Built a lasting bridge between the industry and the communities where it operates.
-The program continues to run today.
-The Champions recognition program is still active, with current award winners being announced by PhRMA.
+The original program has since evolved into multiple distinct efforts, all still active, spanning community engagement, employee advocacy, and the Champions recognition program.
 Created a sustainable model for localizing a national industry and giving lawmakers a reason to see it as a constituent, not just a lobby.

 Health Care / Issue Advocacy